-• Another year of record performance.
+• Another year of record finanical performance.

-Fiscal 2022 was the most profitable fiscal year in the Company's history.
-On a consolidated basis, revenue was \$707.9 million, 135.3% of target, and Adjusted EBITDA was \$121.1 million, 90.2% of target.
+Fiscal 2023 was the most profitable fiscal year in the Company's history.
+On a consolidated basis, net sales was \$662.0 million and Adjusted EBITDA was \$131.5 million.
+Our annual incentive program reflected our record financial performance, and when considering strategic and segment-specific metrics, resulted in payouts of between 0% and 75% of target for our named executive officers.